gelsogrove/shopME/docs/PRD.md

 - **Customer discount logic:** Customer discount field enforced; best discount (customer vs. offer) always applied in RAG search.
 - **Address handling:** Shipping Address and Invoice Address will both be managed as structured objects (field by field) in forms and backend.
 - **Pagination limits:** All paginated lists will show 5 more items per page (default and max).
-- **N8N Custom Functions:** New tasks for "CF Call Operator" and "CF New Order" workflows.
+- **N8N Custom Functions:** Complete documentation of all 6 custom functions with comprehensive business logic and technical details.
 - **Google Translate in RAG:** All non-English content (especially FAQs) will be translated to English before LLM processing.
 - **🎉 OFFERS MANAGEMENT:** Complete offers system implemented with GetActiveOffers N8N tool for chatbot integration.